MATHS 2101 - Multivariable & Complex Calculus II

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Online LearningThis course uses MyUni exclusively for providing electronic resources, such as lecture notes, assignment papers, sample solutions, discussion boards, etc. It is recommended that students make appropriate use of these resources.
-Link to MyUni login page: https://myuni.adelaide.edu.au/webapps/login/
+Online LearningThis course uses MyUni exclusively for providing electronic resources, such as the textbook, videoed lectures, tutorial questions, assignments, sample solutions, quizzes (for self-testing) discussion boards, sample test/examination etc. Students must make appropriate use of all these resources to succeed in this course.

 Learning & Teaching Activities